Home > Psychology The Trigger of Brain Seizures: Lisa’s Near-Death Experience

 Two Person Doing Surgery Inside Room

-Scientists researching the brain have examined the experiences of people suffering from Temporal Lobe Epilepsy.
+Scientists researching the brain have examined the experiences of people suffering from temporal lobe epilepsy.
 Apparently the increased electrical activity in the brain resulting from seizure activity (abnormal electrical activity in the brain), makes sufferers more susceptible to having near-death experiences.
 This gives cause for researchers to examine the temporal area of the brain, the portion of the brain that researchers refer to as the God Spot.

 Lisa